WallarooLabs/wally/book/python/intro.md

 Machida runs Wallaroo Python applications using an embedded CPython interpreter.
 You should be able to use any Python modules that you would normally use when creating a Python application.

+## Python Packages

+Wallaroo programs that use the Python API can use any packages that would be used with a normal Python program, including your own packages and third party packages.
+In order to use them, they must be installed on every machine in the Wallaroo cluster and must be accessible via the `PYTHONPATH`.

 ## Next Steps

 To set up your environment for writing and running Wallaroo Python application, refer to [Running a Wallaroo Python Application](running-a-wallaroo-python-application.md).